 The Company is planning the upgradation /modernising /balancing of the existing paper machines with focus on quality & higher grades to sustain in the competitive situation.
-Capital expenditure is planned for the Printing & Packaging Division to increase overall volumes and productivity.
+Capital expenditure is planned for process improvement, increased efficiency to reduce the operating costs.
 This will be financed through debt & internal accruals, to obtain optimum returns.
 Large capital expenditure, and substantial capacity increase is under consideration and will be taken up at the opportune time.